-A study by SafeWork Australia recommended health and safety professionals to intervene to reduce the impact of fatigue on shiftworkers.
+A study by SafeWork Australia recommended for health and safety professionals to intervene with fatigue management programs to reduce the impact of fatigue on shiftworkers.
 Recovery Partners understand that fatigue is one of the biggest contributors to workplace accidents, and are committed to making sure each worker returns to their homes safely at the end of each day.

 Fatigue needs to be recognised and properly managed in all workplaces, especially high-risk work environments, so to avoid the risk of accidents and injuries.

 Recovery Partners offer fatigue management strategies and training to a range of industries, that aim to educate and implement positive fatigue related control in the workplace.
 We specialise in both audits and procedures that can be integrated into your WHSMS.

 Fatigue is more than feeling tired and drowsy.
 In a work context, fatigue is a state of mental and/or physical exhaustion which reduces a person’s ability to perform work safely and effectively.
 It can result from extended mental or physical activity, sleep deprivation and/or disruption of the internal body clock.

 Fatigue can be caused by a number of factors working in combination, such as medical conditions, unhealthy lifestyle choices, workplace problems and stress.